ComposableFi/composable/docs/docs/ecosystem/rfp-canonical-stablecoin-design-and-integration.md

-Composable Finance is seeking proposals from qualified blockchain developers to design and integrate a **Proof-of-Concept** for a custom stablecoin for multi-chain usage using our proprietary [Cross-Chain Virtual Machine(XCVM)].
+Composable Finance is seeking proposals from qualified blockchain developers to design and integrate a **Proof-of-Concept** for a custom stablecoin for multi-chain usage using our proprietary [Composable Virtual Machine(CVM)].
 The goal of this project is to allow projects to create and maintain mint and burn privileges for issuing truly canonical stablecoins across different chains.

-[Cross-Chain Virtual Machine(XCVM)]: https://docs.composable.finance/products/xcvm
+[Composable Virtual Machine(CVM)]: https://docs.composable.finance/products/cvm

 ## Requirements & Scope of Work: